heineike02/yeast_esr_expression_analysis/readme.md

 It runs the std_libraries.py file which loads all necessary libraries for the provided scripts.

-Data should be in the folder expression_data which is tracked using git-lfs.
-The folder itself can be obtained from figshare [???]
+Data should be in the folder expression_data which can be obtained from figshare.

+The code was primarily run on a windows environment using conda (see environment.yml) but should work with Linux as well.

 ## References

-[1] "Paralogs in the PKA regulon traveled different evolutionary routes to divergent expression in budding yeast." by Ben Heineike and Hana El-Samad.
+[1] Heineike, B., and El-Samad, H. (2021).
+Paralogs in the PKA regulon traveled different evolutionary routes to divergent expression in budding yeast.
+Front.
+Fungal Biol.
+2. doi:10.3389/ffunb.2021.642336.

+[2] Thompson, D. A., Roy, S., Chan, M., Styczynsky, M. P., Pfiffner, J., French, C., et al. (2013).
+Evolutionary principles of modular gene regulation in yeasts.
+Elife 2, e00603. doi:10.7554/eLife.00603.

+[3] Roy, S., Wapinski, I., Pfiffner, J., French, C., Socha, A., Konieczka, J., et al. (2013).
+Arboretum: reconstruction and analysis of the evolutionary history of condition-specific transcriptional modules.
+Genome Res.
+23, 1039–1050. doi:10.1101/gr.146233.112.

+[4] Tsankov, A. M., Thompson, D. A., Socha, A., Regev, A., and Rando, O. J. (2010).
+The role of nucleosome positioning in the evolution of gene regulation.
+PLoS Biol.
+8, e1000414. doi:10.1371/journal.pbio.1000414.

 ## Authors